ampache/ampache/docs/DISABLED-ITEMS.md

 `ArtistRepository::getRowsByCatalogs()`, `AlbumRepository::getIdsByCatalogs()` and `getSongs()`,
-`SongRepository::getEnabledIds()`, `getEnabledIdsByCatalog()` and `getEnabledByArtist()` - filter without asking anyone's level. `getAllByArtist()` deliberately does not: re-reading the tags of a withdrawn file is still a thing a catalogue has to do.
+`SongRepository::getEnabledIds()`, `getEnabledIdsByCatalog()` and `getEnabledByArtist()` - filter without asking anyone's level. `getAllByArtist()` deliberately does not: re-reading the tags of a withdrawn file is still a thing a catalogue has to do, and it is also what the artist's "all songs" page reads for a manager.

 Anything that resolves an item by id - the object pages and the `album`, `artist` and `song` API methods - answers with the response an id that was never there produces, so nothing tells the caller the item exists.
-The tab title and `Share::is_valid()` follow the same rule, through `VisibleItemInterface`, which a private list implements for the same reason a withdrawn release does.
+The tab title follows the same rule through `VisibleItemInterface`, which a private list implements for the same reason a withdrawn release does. `Share::is_valid()` asks the narrower `WithdrawableInterface`: a share link is how a private list gets published to somebody without an account, so reading visibility there would refuse every one of those links.

 ## Database